grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 docker container run -d --name flow-redis -p 6379:6379 --rm redis
 ```

-Try modifying the above pipeline to also scrape metrics from the Redis exporter.
+Try modifying the above pipeline to scrape metrics from the Redis exporter.
 You can refer to the [prometheus.exporter.redis][] component documentation for more information on how to configure it.

 To give a visual hint, you want to create a pipeline that looks like this: